Probing Saturon-like Limits in QCD Systems: Formalism

 A prominent feature of QCD in the high-energy regime is the emergence of high-density partons distributions, a consequence dictated by first principles.
 Due to the presence of the three-gluon interaction term, radiated gluons can further split into additional gluon fields.
 The evolution of parton distributions with respect to the photon virtuality $Q^2$ and the Bjorken scaling variable $x$ is governed by evolution equations, primarily the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equation \cite{Dokshitzer:1977sg,Gribov:1972ri,Gribov:1972rt,Altarelli:1977zs} and the Balitsky-Fadin-Kuraev-Lipatov (BFKL) equation \cite{Balitsky:1978ic,Kuraev:1977fs}.
 The DGLAP equation accurately describes the QCD dynamics of the proton at moderately large $x$ and intermediate to high $Q^2\gg \Lambda_\mathrm{QCD}^2$, while the BFKL equation complements this by capturing the evolution behavior in the small-$x$ regime, where parton densities become significantly enhanced.

-The unbounded growth of high-energy gluons is not consistent with physical reality.
+The unbounded growth of high-energy gluons violates unitarity.
 In practice, as the number of gluons increasingly populates the phase space of the proton, spatial overlap among them becomes inevitable.
 When the overlapping gluons come sufficiently close, gluon recombination occurs, leading to saturation (See FIG. \ref{fig:saturation}).
 This nonlinear effect is not accounted for within the framework of the BFKL equation.
 In fact, the earliest nonlinear corrections to the DGLAP equation were introduced in Refs. \cite{Gribov:1983ivg,Mueller:1985wy} and are known as the GLR-MQ equation.
-Subsequently, the Balitsky-Kovchegov (BK) equation \cite{Balitsky:1995ub,Kovchegov:1999yj,Kovchegov:1999ua} was formulated based on the unitarity of the dipole scattering amplitude, incorporating nonlinear terms.
+Subsequently, the Jalilian-Marian-Iancu-McLerran-Weigert-Leonidov-Kovner (JIMWLK) equation \cite{Jalilian-Marian:1997jhx,Jalilian-Marian:1997ubg,Iancu:2000hn,Iancu:2001ad,Weigert:2000gi} was developed to describe the evolution of the full weight function of the color glass condensate.
+The BK equation \cite{Balitsky:1995ub,Kovchegov:1999yj,Kovchegov:1999ua} can be derived as a mean-field approximation of the JIMWLK hierarchy, formulated based on the unitarity of the dipole scattering amplitude.